 7 Free legal search engines and databases

-The combination of more legal resources being digitized and the development of new technologies means that there’s now an overwhelming amount of legal information that can be found online.
+The combination of more legal resources being digitized and the development of new technologies means that there’s now an overwhelming amount of legal information online.
 The good news?
-Many of these legal research resources can be found online for free (If you want to really dive deep, browse this comprehensive resource for an in-depth listing of free legal research options.)
+Many of these legal research resources can be found online for free.
+(If you want to really dive deep, browse this comprehensive resource for an in-depth listing of free legal research options.)

-Below, we’ve curated seven of the best free search engines and databases help you sort through the information to find exactly what you need for your legal research:
+Below, we’ve curated seven of the best free search engines and databases help you find exactly what you need for your legal research:

 1. Fastcase: For an online law library

 As one of the largest online law libraries in the world, Fastcase provides online access to case law, statutes, regulations, constitutions, court rules, and law review articles—making legal research and analysis faster and easier.